databendlabs/databend/docs/doc/13-integrations/00-jupyter.md

 2. Install dependencies with pip:

 :::note
-To follow this tutorial, you'll need SQLAlchemy version 2.0.0 or below.
-Please note that in SQLAlchemy 2.0, the result.DataFrame() method has been removed.
+To proceed with this tutorial, you'll need a version of SQLAlchemy that is below 2.0.
+Please be aware that in SQLAlchemy 2.0 and later versions, the result.DataFrame() method has been deprecated and is no longer available.
 Instead, you can use the pandas library to directly create a DataFrame from query results and perform plotting.
 :::

 ```shell